AlixCozmo/alert-forkiwiirc/README.md

 Firefox:

+NOTE: The firefox version is completely untested, it may or may not work.

 Method 1:

 To install, simply download the latest release, unzip the file.
 Go to about:debugging in the address bar, then click on "this firefox".
 After that click on "load temporary extension" then choose any file inside the unzipped folder.